 Live to Bike (Run, Swim, etc.) Another Day

-I love this thing that Sam told me once, when I was debating riding my seccond Bike Austin Armadillo Classic.
+I love the title of this section.
+Sam once told me to “Live to bike another day” when I was debating riding my seccond Bike Austin Armadillo Classic.
 I had hoped to do another century, aka 100 miles like I did in October 2016.
 But I was having a real problem with something, I don’t remember what.
 And it was cold and windy.
 So I skipped it.
 Until we can’t do what we want, tomorrow is another day.
 Is the world going to stop turning because we don’t kill ourselves trying to meet some arbitrary number of miles?
 No.

 If you have the luxury of some time, I encourage you to do less, or nothing, too.
 When you’re ready, come back with more energy, a positive outlook, spring in your step and sparkle in your eye.
 The people around you, your body, mind and spirt will all thank you.
 You just have to give yourself permission.